Nenniana/Unity-Inspector-Enhancements/README.md

 ## Features

+### **Collection Dropdown Attribute**
+The `[CollectionDropdown]` attribute displays a dropdown for selecting items within a collection directly in the Inspector.
+Compatible with standard collections such as arrays and lists, this feature enhances Inspector usability by allowing streamlined access to collection elements.

+   - **Capabilities**:
+     - Provides a dropdown selection for array, list, and similar collection fields, offering an organized and user-friendly way to view and choose items.
+     - Supports any collection type that implements `IEnumerable`, making it flexible for various use cases in the Inspector.

 ### **HideIf / ShowIf Attributes**
 The `[HideIf]` and `[ShowIf]` attributes allow conditional visibility of specific fields in the Inspector.
 They can be configured to dynamically hide or display fields based on certain conditions, enhancing data organization and readability.